 National Contest Judges’ Information

 Students in 6th through 12th grades conduct extensive research on topics related to an annual theme and present their findings in historical papers, exhibits, documentaries, performances, and websites.
-We need judges, so please join us and feel free to pass this invitation on to others!

 If you have any questions, please contact email@example.com.

 Please note: If you would like to judge for your local or affiliate NHD contest, please contact your affiliate coordinator.

 NHD relies on consensus judging.
 That means that instead of giving entries numeric scores, you will be ranking them.
 If you are confirmed as a judge, you will be assigned to a team of 3 judges, one of whom will be designated as the captain.
 It is important that everyone on your team agrees on the overall rankings of the entries you judge.

 - Analysis and interpretation

 - Use of available primary sources

 - Balanced research